Trip Summary and Itinerary Map

 Our exact itinerary will depend on local land and sea conditions but the following destinations are among those that we would like to explore:

-- Salisbury Plain is sometimes called the "Serengeti of the South", Salisbury Plain is a wildlife site without parallel.
+- Salisbury Plain is sometimes called the "Serengeti of the South"; being a wildlife site without parallel.
 Several large glaciers provide a dramatic backdrop for the tens of thousands of King Penguins that nest in the tussac grass of this remarkable ecosystem.
 The wide beach makes for excellent walking as we visit the colony, where we are literally surrounded and delightfully outnumbered by throngs of curious, gentle penguins.
-Elephant and Fur seals sometimes called the "Serengeti of the South", Salisbury Plain is a wildlife site without parallel.
-Several large glaciers provide a dramatic backdrop for the tens of thousands of King Penguins that nest in the tussac grass of this remarkable ecosystem.
-The wide beach makes for excellent walking as we visit the colony, where we are literally surrounded and delightfully outnumbered by throngs of curious, gentle penguins.
-Elephant and fur seals also abound, as well as Southern Giant Petrels and the occasional wandering Gentoo penguin.
+Elephant and Fur seals also abound, as well as Southern Giant Petrels and the occasional wandering Gentoo penguin.
 Prepare for an awe-inspiring experience, as the elephant seals are giving birth on the beaches.

 - Prion Island is a beautiful tussock-grass covered islet.
 If we are lucky we will get the opportunity to see a breeding colony of Wandering Albatross on top of it.
 We will climb to the summit on a wooden boardwalk, which takes us close to their nests and offers comfortable viewing platforms.